garrandall/popular-music-data/tracks/this-is-it-melba-moore.md

   ranking_list: Billboard Hot 100
   start_date: '1976-05-22'
 ---
-(chorus)
 This is it
-This time i know its for real
+This time I know its for real
-And i can't explain what im feeling
+And I can't explain what im feeling
 Im lost for words
 Im in a daze
 Stunned and amazed
 By your lovin'ways

 This is it
-This time i know its for real
+This time I know its for real
-And i can't explain what im feeling
+And I can't explain what im feeling
 Im lost for words
 Im in a daze
 Stunned and amazed